simdjson/simdjson/doc/performance.md

 Visual Studio
 --------------

 On Intel and AMD Windows platforms, Microsoft Visual Studio enables programmers to build either 32-bit (x86) or 64-bit (x64) binaries.
-W urge you to always use 64-bit mode.
+We urge you to always use 64-bit mode.
 Visual Studio 2019 should default on 64-bit builds when you have a 64-bit version of Windows, which we recommend.

 We do not recommend that you compile simdjson with architecture-specific flags such as  `arch:AVX2`.
 The simdjson library automatically selects the best execution kernel at runtime.